Oxsomi/core3/docs/graphics_api.md

 - readonly format: Current format of the swapchain.
 - readonly versionId: The version id changes everytime a change is applied.
 This could be resizes or format changes.
 - readonly presentMode: What present mode is currently used (see Swapchain/Present mode).
-- readonly usage: What the swapchain is allowed to be used for.
+- readonly info.usage: What the swapchain is allowed to be used for.
+- private readonly lock: Multi-threading.
+Is used to maintain versionId.
+On submitCommands it has to lock the swapchain(s) to see if the versionId is still the same as the one the command list(s) was/were recorded with.
+A CommandList is deemed stale if the Swapchain has been resized to a different size.
+Not re-recording will result in submitCommands erroring.
+This is because lots of commands can use the swapchain size such as SetViewportAndScissor.

 ### Functions